Types of Funds

 Contribute to an existing fund, or start a new one.
 The choice is yours.

 Helping you support the causes that you are passionate about is what we do best.
-We have over 400 existing funds that you can contribute to, including our leadership funds targeting such issues as food security, literacy, the environment and more.
+We have over 400 existing funds that you can contribute to, including our Community Action Funds targeting such issues as food security, literacy, the environment and more.
 If, instead, you prefer to set up a new fund, we can tailor it to your specific interests and needs.

 Existing Funds You Can Contribute To

-Contributions of any amount are gratefully accepted to any of our funds, including these leadership funds.
+Contributions of any amount are gratefully accepted to any of our funds, including these Victoria Foundation funds:

 Neighbourhood Small Grants